emily177/ProjectSAP/README.md

-# Intercompany Flow Simulation for SAP Business One
+# ProjectSAP - Intercompany Flow Simulation for SAP Business One

 ## 🧭 Purpose and Motivation